Hikvision-Codec/Caffe_DFP/README.md

 #### 2.2.1 Caffe Installation:
 Please refer to http://caffe.berkeleyvision.org/installation.html

+Note that BLAS library has large impacts on testing time.
+The BLAS library we used in JVET-I0022 is OpenBLAS 0.2.18 and cuDNN 5.1.10.
 #### 2.2.2 Source code modification:
 The following gives the baseline caffe we used: